tauri-apps/tauri-docs/docs/guides/01-getting-started/prerequisites.md

 curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
 ```

+> We have audited this bash script, and it does what it says it is
+> supposed to do.
+Nevertheless, before blindly curl-bashing a script,
+> it is always wise to look at it first.
+Here is the file as a plain
+> [download link][rustup.sh].

 The command downloads a script and starts the installation of the `rustup` tool, which installs the latest stable version of Rust.
 You might be prompted for your password.
 If the installation was
 successful, the following line will appear: